aidenybai/million/.github/CONTRIBUTING.md

 #### Gitpod

 You can use [Gitpod](https://gitpod.io) to get a workspace configured to contribute on MillionJS.
+You only have to create a variable `MY_LIVEBLOCKS_KEY` on your [Gitpod profile](https://gitpod.io/user/variables) containing an API key on your Liveblocks account.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aidenybai/million)